wanyoike-max/alx-low_level_programming/0x0B-malloc_free/README.md

 Each element of the grid should be initialized to 0 The function should return NULL on failure
 If width or height is 0 or negative, return NULL

+* Script 4 shows us how to Write a function that frees a 2 dimensional grid previously created by your alloc_grid function.

+Prototype: void free_grid(int **grid, int height);
+Note that we will compile with your alloc_grid.c file.
+Make sure it compiles.